algosec/connectivity-risk-analysis-action/README.md

           TF_API_TOKEN: ${{ secrets.TF_API_TOKEN }}
 ```

-Use this template to add Risk Analysis Action on IaC repository.
+Use this template to add Code Analysis Action on IaC repository.

 This template includes the needed environment variables for the next run